 To build a webview app, users again have two options –

-- They can either code their way building an app with webviews
+- They can either code their way to building an app with webview

 - Use a mobile app builder for iOS and Android.

 For those who don’t know how to code, the second option is much better.
 Today, a user can even use a WooCommerce to app converter for iOS and Android to develop a webview app.

 What is the scope of webview apps?

 There are many ways to build an Android webview mobile app.
 There are many for building iOS webview apps as well.
 However, is it wise to concentrate on building webview apps?
 Let us understand the scope of webview apps.

 As discussed above, a webview app is a software that displays web content, without using a traditional web browser.
 It resembles a responsive website that extends some app-like functions to users.
 While webview apps are easier to build and the process isn’t as pricey as native app development, it has its own set of disadvantages alongside advantages.

 Some outstanding benefits of webview apps are as follows:

 Webview apps are easier to develop.
 They have shorter development cycles and can be distributed through flexible channels like the web.
 Here are some advantages of webview apps: